-Posted by Hannah Carmack almost 5 years ago
+Posted by Hannah Carmack about 5 years ago

 I just joined and that's kind of how I feel, and I'm curious if the feeling lasts, or if it goes away over time?
 Now it seems like I want to update chapters once a week, like, on a certain day and be all professional about it, and I was wondering if any other novel writers feel like that on here?

 Yes, in a sense.
 Joining this site didn't make me feel like writing stories or poems any more than I already do, although it did make me feel like digging up, polishing off & publishing some of my work though.

 Where it actually got me to write more was in the forums.
 I post here a lot more than I ever did on any other forum.
 What I've seen of the community has been nothing short of fantastic.

 I'd imagine if your work makes you feel good - & others feel good reading it - that feeling should stick around for a while.Flag Reply Last updated about 5 years ago

 about 5 years ago Jaxx Capta replied: